Install with Docker Compose¶

 Docker is a container-based software framework for automating deployment of applications.
 Compose is a tool for defining and running multi-container Docker applications.

-The Docker images are hosted on Dockerhub.
+Zammads docker images are hosted on Dockerhub.

-You need at least 4 GB of RAM to run the containers.
+Before you start, make sure to have at least 4 GB of RAM to run the containers.

 Install Docker Environment¶